'Ideas Week' squares off over need for college

-Despite attending Stanford as an undergraduate and law student, Peter Thiel is a prominent critic of higher education and the "perceived" necessity to go to college.
-His "20 under 20" Thiel Foundation will pay kids $100,000 not to go to college in exchange for receiving entrepreneurial training to pursue scientific and technical ideas.
+Despite attending Stanford as an undergraduate and law student, Peter Thiel is a prominent critic of higher education and the "perceived" need to go to college.
+His '20 under 20' Thiel Foundation will pay kids $100,000 not to go to college in exchange for receiving entrepreneurial training to pursue scientific and technical ideas.

-"Questioning college is like questioning the existence of Santa Claus with 3-year-old kids," Thiel said.
+"Questioning college is like questioning the existence of Santa Claus with three-year-old kids," Thiel said.

 Burton Cann, a junior history major at DePaul, believes that "society makes college a necessity ... when college is not for everybody."